Staying Sane and Enjoying The Holiday Season

 The stress of the impending holiday season is enough to take an experienced host out of their Thanksgiving turkey, tryptophan-induced coma and turn them into a Christmas-crazed, Black Friday maniac.

-With these seven helpful hints, avoid the fervor of the masses and retain your sanity.
+Use these seven helpful tips to avoid the fervor of the masses and retain your sanity.

 Although hosting the perfect holiday celebration may feed your ego, it may also provide you with sleepless nights before the big event.